SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## Table Expressions
+## Accessing Single Table Lines via Table Expressions

-Table expressions have been mentioned in sections above.
-This is to summarize.
+The previous sections also covered table expressions.
+This section provides a summary of their use.

 - Table expressions typically use the name of an internal table followed by square brackets with content `[ ... ]`, specifying a table line.
 - They allow read and write access to internal tables at various positions.